 Students graduating from Daytona State College’s Engineering Technology program will be prepared to effectively work as part of an engineering team.
 Specifically, graduates will be able to translate theoretical designs into actual products in professions such as: systems engineer, process analyst, technical sales engineer, network supervisor, project engineer, calibration engineer, or programmer.
 Earning your Daytona State College bachelor’s degree will give you the skills to begin your career in one of these exciting areas!

-- Daytona State offers the B.S. in Engineering Technology as a standalone program along with two concentrations.
-Click on the links to view program guides:
+- Daytona State offers the B.S. in Engineering Technology as a standalone program or with a concentration:

 - Important Dates

 Applicants for the B.S. in Engineering Technology program must have earned an Associate of Science (AS), an Associate of Applied Science (AAS), or an Associate of Arts (AA) degree with an overall grade point average of 2.5.
 Students with a grade point average of between 2.0 and 2.49 may be admitted conditionally.
 Those with AA degrees who have completed all core general education courses will be required to complete a total of 18 credits in appropriate technical prerequisite courses.
 AS/AAS graduates must complete additional core general education courses.